foxfire667/ChartingHub/README.md

 Tachyon made a video guide on the basics of using ArrowVortex, where he goes over a lot of what's mentioned on the official guide in video format.
 Since its spoken from the perspective of an osu player, there's a few comments here and there that are safe to be ignored if you're learning how to use it for Etterna, but it doesn't detract from the information given

 - [Tachyon's ArrowVortex basics guide](https://www.youtube.com/watch?v=hFO6IjzuOQM)

+This is a DDreamStudio guide for learning the basics in french

 ### Feedback resources